garrandall/popular-music-data/tracks/dancin--fever-claudja-barry.md

 Oh right the dancin fever ah.ah.ah
 They got the dancin fever ah.ah.ah
 The band all the best
-And know i take so rest
+And know I take so rest

 Them your dance until the melody, so sweet
 There's no one to resist they'll had the beat